olorunfemidavis/PayStackDotNetSDK/README.md

 # PayStackDotNetSDK
-The Paystack .Net API Collection is a collection of all endpoints that C# developers can take advantage of to build financial solutions in Nigeria.
+PayStackDotNetSDK API is a collection of all PayStack endpoints that C# developers can take advantage of to build financial solutions in Nigeria.
 Visit [Paystack](https://paystack.com) for Setup.

 ### Prerequisites